mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Bugfixes
 ########
 - The X-Limits for all of the Indirect Data Analysis interfaces are now correctly updated when data is loaded.
-- In the IqtFit interface, the 'AO' parameter now defaults to 0.
+- In the IqtFit interface, the *AO* parameter now defaults to 0.
 - The mini preview plot now updates correctly in the Indirect Data Analysis interfaces, when the fit function is changed; when changed to a function that wasn't used in the most recent fit, will plot only the sample, else will plot the sample, fit and difference.
-- Plotting individual parameters of the fit in the interface ('Plot Options'), will no longer produce an error in the ConvFit interface, when plotting 'FWHM'.
+- Plotting individual parameters of the fit in the interface ('Plot Options'), will no longer produce an error in the ConvFit interface, when plotting *FWHM*.

 Diffraction